Table of contents

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-I’ve been working with TDD for a while and every day I see developers creating excuses to not start with TDD, and I ask myself why they do that.
+I’ve been working with TDD for a while, and every day I see developers creating excuses not to start with TDD, and I ask myself why they do that.
 Is there any reason for this?
-Maybe the procrastination and the fear of new challenges come to mind.
-TDD has a life-cycle to follow and here I’ll try to show how to get started with.
-Here are a couple of slides from my presentation “Introduction to TDD (PHPUnit examples)”.
-It may help you to understand the TDD world combined with this post content.
+Maybe procrastination and the fear of new challenges come to mind.
+TDD has a life cycle to follow, and here I’ll try to show how to get started.
+Here are a couple of slides from my presentation, “Introduction to TDD (PHPUnit examples).”
+It may help you understand the TDD world combined with this post content.

 RED

-The first step is the RED and the most common I guess, the color red in TDD represents the failure.
-I have had a lot of bugs found in my code before I adopted TDD because I used to think that piece of code works but, I forgot to test what I’ve done with different inputs, different scenarios and so on.
+The first step is the RED, the most common, I guess.
+The color red in TDD represents failure.
+I have had a lot of bugs found in my code before I adopted TDD because I used to think that piece of code works, but I forgot to test what I’ve done with different inputs, different scenarios, and so on.

-The red stage as we go through will show us many scenarios and many cases where our code will have a little bug.
-Is in the red stage as well where we do not write our source code first and indeed we will write or test first.
-The benefits of doing this are awesome and we can enumerate a couple of them:
+The red stage, as we go through, will show us many scenarios and many cases where our code will have a little bug.
+It is in the red stage as well where we do not write our source code first.
+Indeed, we will write our test first.
+The benefits of doing this are awesome, and we can enumerate a couple of them:

 GREEN